Wander Franco Player Props: Rays vs. Nationals

 - Franco hit .277 with 20 doubles, three triples, six home runs and 27 walks.

-- He homered in five games a year ago (out of 85 opportunities, 5.9%), going deep in 1.7% of his chances at the plate.

-- In 29.4% of his 85 games a year ago, Franco drove in a run (25 times).
-He also had seven games with multiple RBIs (8.2%), and three or more RBIs in one game.
+- In 25 of 85 games last season (29.4%), Franco drove in a run, and seven of those games (8.2%) included two or more RBIs.
+He had three or more RBIs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.